SOVEREIGN-NET/lib-proofs/docs/examples.md

         let keypair = KeyPair::generate()?;
         let account = PrivateAccount {
             keypair,
-            encrypted_balance: initial_balance, // In real system, this would be encrypted
+            encrypted_balance: initial_balance, // In system, this would be encrypted
             nonce: 0,
         };